Aishwaryavenkat10/TestNG-Project/README.md

 2. TestNG TDD feature for executing test cases
 3. Utility functions to handle Driver methods.
 4. Extent and Allure reports for test execution details.
+5. Docker - to execute the tests in light weight containers

 **GETTING STARTED**